 • Turn off the water while brushing your teeth or shaving.

 • Wait for a full load of clothes before running washing machine.

-• Wait until dishwasher is full to turn it on.
+• Wait until dishwasher is full to wash the load.

 • Put garbage in trash can instead of garbage disposal.

 • Run the dishwasher only when full.

 • Teach children to turn off faucets tightly after each use.

 • Fix leaks in plumbing and at toilets